pwaring/dns-sync-zone/README.md

 This script assumes that you are using the 'Mythic Beasts nameservers only' template and that the SOA and NS records for the zone already exist.
-The script will not allow you to upload new SOA and NS records, nor will it remove any existing SOA and NS records.
+The script will not allow you to upload new SOA and NS records for `@`, nor will it remove any existing SOA and NS records for `@` (NS records for subdomains are supported).

 ## Support

 If you are having trouble using the script, or have run across a bug, please open an issue on GitHub.
-This support route is free and provided in the author's spare time.

 ## Contributions